haskell-distributed/haskell-cci/NOTES.md

 Most functions in the CCI C API can return an integer error code.
 We test for this result on every function and throw an exception if the call fails.
-The carries the error code.
+The exception carries the error code.
 A function `strError` can be used to obtain a human readable description of the error.

-We currently treat errors as being sparse enough to tolerate being converted to and from a Haskell enumerated type (abstract data type with an `Enum` instance).
+We currently treat errors as being sparse enough to tolerate being converted to and from a Haskell enumerated type.